History of the Haudenosaunee: League of Nations

 The complex political environment which emerged in Canada with the Haudenosaunee grew out of the Anglo-American era of European colonization.
 At the end of the War of 1812, Britain shifted Indian affairs from the military to civilian control.
 With the creation of the Canadian Confederation in 1867, civil authority, and thus Indian affairs, passed to Canadian officials with Britain retaining control of military and security matters.
-At the turn of the century, the Canadian government began passing a series of Acts which were strenuously objected to by the Iroquois Confederacy.
+At the turn of the century, the Canadian government began passing a series of Acts which were strenuously objected to by the Haudenosaunee Confederacy.
 During World War I, an act attempted to conscript Six Nations men for military service.
 Under the Soldiers Resettlement Act, legislation was introduced to redistribute native land.
 Finally in 1920, an Act was proposed to force citizenship on "Indians" with or without their consent, which would then automatically remove their share of any tribal lands from tribal trust and make the land and the person subject to the laws of Canada.

 The Haudenosaunee hired a lawyer to defend their rights in the Supreme Court of Canada.
 The Supreme Court refused to take the case, declaring that the members of the Six Nations were British citizens.
 In effect, as Canada was at the time a division of the British government, it was not an international state, as defined by international law.
-In contrast, the Iroquois Confederacy had been making treaties and functioning as a state since 1643 and all of their treaties had been negotiated with Britain, not Canada.
+In contrast, the Haudenosaunee Confederacy had been making treaties and functioning as a state since 1643 and all of their treaties had been negotiated with Britain, not Canada.
 As a result, a decision was made in 1921 to send a delegation to petition the King George V, whereupon Canada's External Affairs division blocked issuing passports.
-In response, the Iroquois began issuing their own passports and sent Levi General, the Cayuga Chief "Deskaheh", to England with their attorney.
+In response, the Haudenosaunee began issuing their own passports and sent Levi General, the Cayuga Chief "Deskaheh", to England with their attorney.
 Winston Churchill dismissed their complaint claiming that it was within the realm of Canadian jurisdiction and referred them back to Canadian officials.